Lance N' Masques: Anime

-Episode list
+Episodes

 Reception

 The anime adaptation's first episode received poor reviews from Anime News Network's staff during the Fall 2015 season previews.
 Rebecca Silverman was optimistic of both the Maiko plotline and world-building involving the knights but found negative qualities in the overall production and introduction of the supporting cast.
 Other staffers were less than favorable.
 Lynzee Loveridge was critical of the faulty logic and lack of "normalcy" in the plotting, while Nick Creamer called it "flavorless anime custard" for being an "extremely bland light novel adaptation."
 Theron Martin compared the plot to Kure-nai but with production that is well below its quality level.
 Hope Chapman criticized the story for playing out like an amalgam of "subpar 4-koma anime" with comedy that comes across more like "pure filler than intentional humor."
 Zac Bertschy saw the introduction of the premise as "barebones" with characters that offer nothing to get the viewer interested in them.